Conway Tearle: Marriages

 Conway Tearle married for the first time in 1901 in Sunderland, England.
 In 1908 Tearle filed for a divorce in Reno, Nevada on grounds of desertion, stating that his wife, Gertrude Tearle, had left him several years earlier.

 His second wife, actress Josephine Park, sued for divorce in March 1912 after learning that Tearle had set sail for Italy aboard the S.S.
 Amerika with actress Roberta Hill.
 Roberta's name had earlier appeared in print as a co-respondent in a divorce suit filed by the wife of John Jacob Astor.

 Tearle's third wife, Roberta Hill, filed for a divorce in 1916 after detectives she hired found him in a hotel room with Adele Rowland, a musical-comedy actress and singer.
 The two claimed they were just rehearsing a play.
-As Rowland explained later: “As to the robe in which I was clad, it's the custom in the profession to read plays attired like that.”
+As Rowland explained later: "As to the robe in which I was clad, it's the custom in the profession to read plays attired like that."

 Tearle and Rowland wed in February 1918, remaining together until his death some twenty years later.

 Death

 One of Tearle's last starring roles was in Hey Diddle Diddle, a comedy play written by Bartlett Cormack.
 The play premiered in Princeton, New Jersey, on January 21, 1937, and also featured Lucille Ball playing the part of Julie Tucker, "one of three roommates coping with neurotic directors, confused executives, and grasping stars who interfere with the girls' ability to get ahead."
 The play received good reviews, but there were problems, chiefly with its star, because Tearle was in poor health.
 Cormack wanted to replace him, but the producer, Anne Nichols, said the fault lay with the character and insisted the part needed to be reshaped and rewritten.
 The two were unable to agree on a solution.
 The play was scheduled to open on Broadway at the Vanderbilt Theatre, but closed after one week in Washington, D.C., due in part to Tearle's declining health.

-Tearle died in Hollywood, California, from a heart attack, on October 1, 1938, aged 60.
+On October 1, 1938, Tearle died from a heart attack in the Hollywood district of Los Angeles.